bytebard4-lgtm/mlops-final-submission/README.md

 Check the model file actually got created: ls -lh models/best_model.pkl

-Open a second terminal and launch MLflow — leave it running and open the browser at http://127.0.0.1:5000 to show the experiment runs, the accuracy of each model and which one won: mlflow ui --backend-store-uri file:./mlruns or mlflow ui --backend-store-uri file:$(pwd)/mlruns --port 5001 if your port 5000 is occupied like my case
+Open a second terminal and launch MLflow, leave it running and open the browser at http://127.0.0.1:5000 to show the experiment runs, the accuracy of each model and which one won: mlflow ui --backend-store-uri file:./mlruns or mlflow ui --backend-store-uri file:$(pwd)/mlruns --port 5001 if your port 5000 is occupied like my case

-Back in the first terminal, show the CT pipeline working — you fake a data change by touching the CSV and then the script detects the hash is different and retrains: echo "" >> data/iris_custom.csv python src/check_data_and_retrain.py
+Back in the first terminal, to test the CT pipeline working you can fake a data change by touching the CSV and then the script detects the hash is different and retrains: echo "" >> data/iris_custom.csv python src/check_data_and_retrain.py

 Start the Flask API:
 python app/app.py

 Open a third terminal and hit the two endpoints:

 curl http://localhost:5002/health